AndreyPolunovskii/Molecular_dinamics/README.md

      ./RUN

-Use mouse and buttons shift and ctrl to control the view.
+Use mouse and the shift and ctrl buttons to control the view.

 <table>
   <tbody>